How to keep your home safe and warm

 What can I do to prevent condensation and mould?

-The good news is that there’s lots of practical things you can do to prevent both condensation and mould:
+Here are some things you can do to prevent both condensation and mould:

-• Turn on the extractor fan in your bathroom to reduce moisture.
+• turn on the extractor fan in your bathroom to reduce moisture.
 They use less energy than a lightbulb!

-• Wipe off any water droplets on windows when they appear.
+• wipe off any water droplets on windows when they appear

-• Dry clothes outdoors, or in a room with the doors closed, windows open and the extractor fan on.
-If you’re using a tumble dryer, make sure the ventilation pipe runs to the outside of your home.
+• dry clothes outdoors, or in a room with the doors closed, windows open and the extractor fan on.
+If you’re using a tumble dryer, make sure the ventilation pipe runs to the outside of your home

-• When using your heating, keep it at a constant temperature.
+• when using your heating, keep it at a constant temperature

-• Use a fungicidal spray on areas already affected by mould.
+• use a fungicidal spray on areas already affected by mould

 How do I report mould in my home?